wp-plugins/admin-page-framework/readme.txt

 == Changelog ==

+= 3.5.0 =
+- Added the forth parameter of submit information to the validation filter callbacks so that callback methods can know which framework field submit button is pressed etc.
+- Added the a method to the field type class that is triggered when a field of the field type is registered.
+- Added the `field_types_admin_page_framework` filter that allows you to register field types sitewide.
+- Added the `url` argument for in-page tab definition arrays that allows the user to add link navigation tab.
+- Added a utility class for WordPres Readme parser and the markdown syntax.
+- Added a utility class for plugin bootstraps.
+- Added user meta factory class for adding fields in the user profile page.
+- Fixed the network admin factory class could not add plugin action links via the `addLinkToPluginTitle()` method.
+- Fixed an issue that empty strings could be inserted with the `addLinkToPluginTitle()` and `addLinkToPluginDescription()` method.
+- Fixed a bug that `style_{...}` and `script_{...}` filters were triggered twice in generic admin pages.
+- Fixed a bug that `style_{page slug}_{tab slug}`, `style_{page_slug}`, `script_{page slug}_{tab slug}`, and `script_{page slug}_{tab slug}` were not available.
+- Changed the demo plugin to be a loader plugin that loads Admin Page Framework.
+- Tweaked the styling of admin page container elements.

 = 3.4.6 - 2014/01/06 =
 - Added a page that lets the user download the minified version of the framework in the demo examples.
 - Added a utility class that checks requirements of servers such as PHP and MySQL versions etc.